"Is God punishing me? Is that why he won't answer my prayer for a happy marriage?"

-It's a logical question most of us singles ask at some point in our lives.
+It's a question most of us singles ask at some point in our lives, especially during times of intense loneliness.
 Many of us are still asking it.
 Some ask it every day.

 I believe the most accurate revelation of God is found in the New Testament.
 Jesus Christ is God, and since Father, Son, and Holy Spirit are united in the Trinity, none of these three Persons can act contrary to the other two.